How do you identify your ideal customers? What makes them tick? Are they men or women? Young or old? Rich or poor? Are they educated or uneducated?

 - Improving customer support and post-purchase engagement

-Thus, segmentation can refine one’s overall sales funnel, from the initial contact to recurring purchases.First and foremost, it is crucial to allow your segmentation tools to draw from your other data sources.
+Thus, segmentation can refine one’s overall sales funnel, from the initial contact to recurring purchases.First and foremost, allowing your segmentation tools to draw from your other data sources is crucial.
 Click To Tweet

 Putting the Benefits to Use: 5 Practical Ways to Perfect Your Audience Segmentation

 However, reaping the benefits mentioned above hinges on proper implementation.
 Thus, let us explore how to perfect your audience segmentation to improve customer satisfaction and foster customer loyalty.

 #1 Use CRM to Inform Your Segmentation